a builder's codex

 The traditional model treats battlecards as documents: a PMM writes one, a sales rep reads it, it goes stale.
 The better model treats battlecards as curated intel that updates when the inputs update.

-"AI can transform static battle cards into dynamic tools that provide real-time competitive insights directly within seller workflows.
-Traditional competitive battle cards, often stored in digital content repositories, quickly become obsolete in dynamic markets."
+"AI can transform static battle cards into dynamic tools that provide real-time competitive insights directly within seller workflows."

 The practical implication: your job as the PMM shifts from authoring the document to curating the inputs.
 The inputs are win/loss interviews, competitor product updates, and field rep reports.
 When those update, the battlecard updates.
 Not quarterly.
 On event.